 5) Teammates Don’t Know Each Other

 Somewhere between 15-30% of rosters turn over every year, leading to a lot of awkward spring training moments between strangers.
 Players don’t know each others’ tendencies, leading to a lot of unforced errors and awkward pitch selection.

 Our favorite story about new teammates goes back a few years.
 Upon being introduced to John Olerud, future Hall of Famer Rickey Henderson pointed out that he had previously played with a player who wore a similar concussion-prevention helmet to Olerud.
 Olerud sheepishly informed Rickey that it was Olerud himself who was the teammate.
 Sadly, Rickey has denied this story publicly.

 Compared to the robust regular season attendance numbers, most teams average between 5000 and 8000 fans at each Spring Training game, with only a handful of teams topping the 10,000 mark last year.
-However this difference probably won’t be that noticeable to fans in Houston, Cleveland and Tampa Bay.
+However this difference probably won’t be that noticeable to fans in Tampa Bay.